-If you’re interested in a luxury beachfront apartment during your stay in Abu Dhabi, you will find plenty of Al Mamsha properties listed through platforms such as Booking.com, well worth considering as an alternative to the luxury resorts if you like a little extra space on your beach vacation.
+If you’re interested in a luxury beachfront apartment during your stay in Abu Dhabi, you will find plenty of Al Mamsha properties listed through platforms such as Booking.com, which are well worth considering as an alternative to the luxury resorts if you like a little extra space on your beach vacation.

 This post has been adapted with permission from an original article published on familytravel-middleeast.com.

 Before you go… Important things to consider planning a trip to Abu Dhabi